bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:53 AM CT, May 11</p>
+<p class="updated_time"> Latest data: 08:05 AM CT, May 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 1° **warmer** than yesterday.
+Today's high is 70°, which is 2° **warmer** than yesterday.
 Tomorrow is expected to be 10° **warmer** than today.

 Currently:

-- 48°
+- 54°
-- Mostly Clear
+- Clear
-- 71% humidity
+- 65% humidity
-- 5 mph wind
+- 7 mph wind
-- 37% cloud cover
+- 0% cloud cover
-- 24 AQI 🟩
+- 22 AQI 🟩
 - 0.12 inches of rain expected in the next 48 hours